 What to Expect

-A typical treatment will start off with the client dressed in yoga pant/shorts and a T-shirt.
+A typical treatment will start off with the client dressed in workout gear, or stretchy pants and a T-shirt.
 After discussing current issues and previous case history, I will have you perform some functional movement tests (called the SFMA) and then begin testing to find muscles that are not firing correctly, then search for a faulty sensory input that is causing the movement dysfunction.
 Often it only takes a few seconds of light pressure to alter the neural drive so that the muscles fire correctly.
 I always get the core muscles functioning correctly before I hone into your specific injury/goals and later on I'll check to see if the subsystems, such as the lateral subsystem and the deep longitudinal subsystem, are functioning correctly.

 It is advised not to exercise for an hour and a half before a session, this is because fatigued muscles can give faulty test results.